emoxowa/emoxowa/README.md

 I'm a junior **Frontend developer** 🏝 Here you'll find a collection of code, styles, and creativity.
 Welcome to my world of web development!

-* 🌍 I'm based in Samui/Moscow
+* 🌍 I'm based in Moscow
 * 🧠 I'm currently learning TypeScript, React, and NextJS
 * 🤝 I'm open to collaboration and new projects
 * 💬 Ask me about anything [here](https://t.me/emoxowa)